 - By volunteering on this project you are making a commitment to prevent and act on cases of abuse, harm, and neglect to any participant or another volunteer.
 Wherever you see this you must act on it by informing a member of the project team who will then act on it appropriately. - Because this policy has been adapted for this project you should be able to work in the knowledge that you are protected from any abuse, harm or neglect that could occur in association with your voluntary role.
-Whenever a team member of another volunteer sees this happening, it will be acted on and prevented yourself or another volunteer/project team member experience abuse, harm, or neglect as part of this project you should immediately contact a member of the Volunteer Support Team who will manage the situation and escalate if appropriate to do so.
+Whenever a team member or another volunteer sees this happening, it will be acted on and prevented. - If you are working with vulnerable adults or adults at risk in your voluntary capacity, you will be asked to complete a DBS check through the Partner Organisation.
+You will only complete a DBS check if it has been confirmed that you are to work directly with vulnerable adults at risk and that you have agreed to do so.

-What to do in case of a breach of the safeguarding policy: If you do experience or observe a breach of the safeguarding policy, i.e.
+What to do in case of a breach of the safeguarding policy: